How to Build a Website for a Clothing Line

 Start by making your client’s website as user-friendly as possible.
 Ensure customers know where to click to buy clothing or learn more about the brand.
 Then, build an FAQ page that features key information, like return policies, size charts, and shipping turnaround times.

 Go beyond the template and create a website that communicates who your client is.
-Craft copy that tells the story of your client and their fashion brand.
-Feature imagery that showcases the clothing customers can buy, and use colors, fonts, and design details that reinforce the brand’s identity.
+Craft copy that tells the story of your client and their fashion brand and feature imagery that showcases the clothing customers can buy.
+Help your client establish their brand identity with a web design style guide, then use colors, fonts, and design details to match it.
 A well-designed website does the same thing as a great brick-and-mortar store: it gives customers a feel for the brand the moment they venture inside.

 As always, you’ll want to ensure your website looks great on different devices.
-And if you follow Squarespace’s responsive design best practices, the platform will do most of the resizing and rearranging for you.
+If you follow Squarespace’s responsive design and m-commerce best practices, the platform will do most of the resizing and rearranging for you.

 Set up an online store

 On the back-end, your client can use Squarespace to keep track of inventory.
-Set them up with low-stock notifications, so they know when inventory is running low.
-And help them manage their calendar with scheduled sales and releases.
+Set them up with limited availability labels and low-stock notifications so they know when inventory is running low.
+Help them manage their calendar with scheduled sales and releases.
 Work with them to set up shipping and pick-up options, and enable payment integrations, so customers can pay online before picking up their orders.

 If your client doesn’t have a warehouse or shipping team, you can connect them to one of Squarespace’s fulfillment partners.
 These third-party services include standard fulfillment centers, drop shipping platforms, and print-on-demand services (which are great if your client wants to create custom merchandise).